VULTURES Prologue & First Chapter

-OURAN’AN, great city of the Reshapers, was a ruin.
+OURAN’AN, once great city of the Reshapers, was a ruin.
 A necropolis of ice and stone, of hoarfrost spires like the jagged teeth of dragons.
-Infected mîrkûr webbed its way along the streets; it crept up buildings like vines.
-Its gossamer threads extended from the rotted corpses strewn about: the black essence had left none untouched.
+A sick, black essence webbed its way along the streets; it crept up buildings like vines.
+Its gossamer threads extended from the rotted corpses strewn about: it had left none untouched.

 Varésh Lúm-talé stood beneath the archway of the city gate and wept.
 Some god I am.
 Some Architect.
 Some parent.
 Despairingly he crept inward: just one more look.
 A moment in this monument to his failure, this stain of a legacy.

 He wrapped his midnight, feathered wings around himself, though it did little to ward away the early morning chill.
-There was something angry to the cold, something…old, he now sensed.
+There was something angry to the cold, something…old.
 Varésh closed his eyes and held his nose to the sky.
 Being the creature that he was, he could discern the various energies in the air—arcane or otherwise—with but a sniff.
 They were of him, after all.

-Mîrkûr, but different than its shadow twin tattooed to the city and the dead.
+Mîrkûr, but different than the black essence tattooed to the city and the dead.
 Less a plague.
 He opened his eyes and trained them on the tallest spire.
 Even here, perhaps a mile or two away, he could feel the mîrkûr’s strength, its urgency.
 He unfurled his wings and, with a great flap, took flight.

 Mîrkûr choked the interior of the spire; the walls pulsed and throbbed.
 Fluid in its nature, the wispy energy had hardened to a membranelike consistency.
 Every now and then it seemed to hiss, its discontent provoked by the illumination coming from Varésh’s wings.
 Having landed at the topmost balcony he descended now, heart thumping, skin like gooseflesh underneath his cloth and plate.